flywheelapp/Flywheel/README.md

 ========
 [![Landscape Banner Ad - 1200x720](https://github.com/user-attachments/assets/393a94b6-ee54-44e8-8184-2c60187c2494)](https://apps.apple.com/us/app/id6741500383)

+**We are live and you're officially invited to see what's new.
+[Download on the App Store today](https://apps.apple.com/us/app/id6741500383).**

 Flywheel is a powerful app that lets you sketch your thoughts and express your ideas freely.
 Think of it as a notes taking app, but with an unlimited blank canvas where you can create diagrams to enhance your ideas.
 A simple drawing can often convey more than a thousand words.

 Flywheel helps you transform ideas into visual representations, making them clearer and more understandable.
 Whether you’re brainstorming creative concepts, designing architectural layouts, planning workflows, or mapping out complex software structures, Flywheel provides the freedom to build and express ideas effortlessly.